Skip to content

 Bubala

-Okay, apparently I lied.
+Okay, apparently I lied about the sequence.
 It’s coincidence, but this restaurant is the place I love most.
-It’s my absolute number one in London.
+This place is my absolute number one in London.
 It’s not even entirely vegan, they offer some vegetarian food too.
 Usually, I prefer vegan restaurants, because that’s the diet I have.
 However, this place was so amazing that I can ignore that.
 Bubala offers middle-eastern food.
 We had some hummus, baba ganoush, falafel, flatbread, skewers, and much more.
 We did not try everything, but the things we did try were amazing!
 If you can only pick one restaurants: choose this one, trust me!
 And also: order the baba ganoush and skewer.

 Accessibility: as far as I can access, this place is wheelchair friendly.
 There’s not a huge step at the entrance, the bathroom is on the same floor and it was really big too and there was enough room in the restaurant itself.
 I did not see any menu in braille.